Raghav-2002/Moving-Objects-in-a-Scene/README.md

 ```
 ## Task 1

-To segement objects in an image i.e conver the queried object woth a red mask run the following.
+To segement objects in an image i.e cover the queried object with a red mask run the following. \
 For Task 1, from main directory:
 ```
 conda activate Segment_Object